spoonypirate/bdo-guildquests/README.md

 # bdo-guildquests
-> for v452 NA client
+> updated for v452 EN/DE/FR

 These files edit the guild mission text to take the randomness out of the whole thing.
 See preview1.png and preview2.png for examples

 ## Installation: